Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

     openssl s_client -connect secure.assetsource.com:443 -ssl3 | grep -i "sslv3 alert handshake failure"

-If the string "sslv3 alert handshake failure" **is NOT found then the site is at risk** from eavesdroppers and attackers could login as people using the site.
+If the string "sslv3 alert handshake failure" **is NOT found then the site/ service IS at risk** and data may be intercepted by attackers.

-If the string **is found then the server is fine**, example of a secure site:
+If the string **IS found then the server IS secure**, example of a secure site:

     openssl s_client -connect portal.zvps.uk:443 -ssl3 | grep -i "sslv3 alert handshake failure"

-For an easy to use Linux test script have a look at [our poodle test script][poodle-test-script] on GitHub.
+Check out our easy to use Linux test script to see if your server is secure [our poodle test script][poodle-test-script] .

 <hr>